In a digital world bursting with innovation, the conversation about accessibility and inclusivity is on top of mind for many businesses today.

 Another MCDM student, Jess Testa, just wrapped up her master’s of communication project on the connection between empathic and inclusive design practices.
 The goal of the work was “to create an argument for combining empathic and inclusive practices in the user experience design space for users with visual impairments.”
 Empathic design is a conceptual approach where designers go into the user’s domain, make connections with them, and understand the user’s perspective.

-Also later this week, Comm Lead is partnering with the Human Centered Design and Engineering (HCDE) graduate program to co-host a “Master Class” on the principles of inclusive design and ways to apply those practices to content strategy and interaction.
-The daylong experience will include hands-on learning opportunities and insights from industry experts like Kat Holmes (mentioned above), Anna Zivarts from Rooted in Rights, and Elizabeth Rifer and Cristin Carey from Facebook.
-The event has been sold out for weeks, a testament to the growing interest in these topics in our community.
+Comm Lead also partnered with the Human Centered Design and Engineering (HCDE) graduate program to co-host a “Master Class” in April on the principles of inclusive design and ways to apply those practices to content strategy and interaction.
+The daylong experience included hands-on learning opportunities and insights from industry experts including Kat Holmes (mentioned above), Anna Zivarts from Rooted in Rights, and Elizabeth Rifer and Cristin Carey from Facebook.
+The event was sold out for weeks, a testament to the growing interest in these topics in our community.
 You can experience all of the presentations and activities via the online version.

 We believe that conversation sparks change, and are honored to have students, faculty, and extended community members who are committed to making sure innovation includes everyone.
 True progress can happen only if everyone has a voice in the conversation.